rahul-200/Kalvium-Task/README.md

     pip install -r requirements.txt

-3.Open and run scraper.ipynb in Jupyter Notebook to scrape and analyze data and generate insights.
+3.Open and run Loa Sabha Elections 2024.ipynb in Jupyter Notebook to scrape and analyze data and generate insights.